chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] fix: Suggests Coroutine for async methods after return statement
+- [x] feat: In assignments or calls, offer the annotated return types first in the suggestions
 - [x] feat: When typing "return", offer the annotated return types first in the suggestions
 - [x] feat: Add inspection that renders a problem in the base class if methods are missing in child classes
 - [x] feat: Implement abstract methods in child classes, starting from abstract method